 Third, the market-based interest-rate reform and the RMB exchange-rate regime reform will be deepened to improve efficiency in the allocation of financial resources and to improve the monetary-policy framework.
 The self-regulatory market interest-rate pricing mechanism will be improved to build the independent pricing capacity of financial institutions.
 The issuance and trading of inter-bank certificates of deposit will be promoted and we will explore the introduction of certificates of deposit for corporate and individual customers to gradually increase the range of market-priced liability products of financial institutions.
 Efforts will be made to develop the Shibor and the Loan Prime Rate to build a fairly complete market interest-rate system.
 The central bank interest-rate adjustment framework will be improved to guide expectations and to strengthen price-based adjustments and the transmission mechanism.
 The RMB exchange-rate regime will be further improved to allow market demand and supply to play a greater role, to enhance two-way flexibility of the RMB exchange rate, and to keep the exchange rate basically stable at an adaptive and equilibrium level.
 Development of the foreign-exchange market will be accelerated based on the principle of serving the real economy and to provide exchange-rate risk management services to importers and exporters based on actual demand.
-Measures will be taken to support the use of RMB in cross-border trade and investment activities, and more channels will be made available for the outflow and inflow of RMB funds.
+Measures will be taken to support the use of RMB in cross-border trade and investment activities, and more channels will be made available for the outflow and reflow of RMB funds.
 Direct trading of the RMB against other currencies will be promoted to provide better services for RMB settlements of cross-border trade activities.
 The impact of the changing international situation on capital flows will be carefully watched and effective monitoring of cross-border capital movements will be strengthened.

 Fourth, there will be continued efforts to improve the system of financial markets, to support the role of financial markets in preserving stable economic growth, supporting economic structural adjustments and transformation, deepening reform and opening, and preventing financial risks.
 The financial infrastructure and the institutional arrangements will be strengthened to provide a more efficient investment and financing market for economic structural adjustments and upgrading.
 Market innovations will be encouraged to diversify the products and layers in the bond market and to better meet investor demands.
 The market-maker mechanism will be improved to enhance liquidity in the bond market and to lay a solid foundation for an effective yield curve.
 The investor base will be expanded and market participants will be diversified.
 The diversity of financial markets, financial products, investors, and financing intermediaries will be further promoted.
 Qualified overseas and domestic institutional investors will be welcomed to invest in the inter-bank bond market.
 The risk-sharing and market-discipline mechanisms will be strengthened.
 We will implement measures to promote direct financing and to develop a multi-tiered capital market.
 Market supervision and the role of the corporate debenture bond joint ministerial coordination mechanism will be enhanced.
 We will further strengthen regulatory coordination and facilitate the development of market discipline mechanisms, such as information disclosures and credit ratings, to regulate the trading behavior of market participants, to prevent financial risks, and to promote the efficient operation and sound development of financial markets.